garybake/blog/content/2023_03_23_vector_databases.md

  - Question / answering.
  - Look for clusters in the space and use that to tag your data.
  - Anomaly detection - why is this document far away from any others?
- - Matching texts roles to resumes, dating.
+ - Matching texts roles to resumes or dating.
  - Deduplication of documents.

 With the recent explosion in generative AI you should soon be able to the following